sike25/interpretability/03_Explaining_Models/bau_network_dissection.md

 ![image](https://github.com/user-attachments/assets/ce58d096-5604-4e3c-a131-e749fcc8e079)

-The authors newly assembled Broden for this work from several other diverse, densely-labeled image datasets (ADE, Open-Surfaces, Pascal-Context, Pacal-Part, the Describable Textures Dataset).
+The authors newly assembled Broden for this work from several other diverse, densely-labeled image datasets (ADE, Open-Surfaces, Pascal-Context, Pascal-Part, the Describable Textures Dataset).

 Each image's pixel is labelled with concepts it corresponds to, except for scenes and  textures where the labels are image-wide.
 The pixels are also labelled with 1 of 11 colors.
 Other concept labels were merged across datsets and only labels with at least 10 image samples were included.